vinitraj10/Chatbot/README.md

 >cd Facebook-messenger-bot
 >pip install -r requirements.txt
 ```
 Now Go to <a href="https://wit.ai">Wit</a> and signup,create your app and follow there docs to give intents to your wit app.
-Or if you want my app configuration you can <a href="mailto:ent.vinit01@gmail.com" target="_top">Mail me</a>.
+Or if you want my app configuration you can contact me.
 So take your wit key and update in your views.py